HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

          |--Façade          (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/facades)
             |--Window       (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/windows)
 ```
-Additionally the concept of ```Zone``` can be used, as a logical grouping of spaces, to ease data description (fro instance, heating system can be associated to a group of rooms, rahter than to a specific floor/building...).
+Additionally the concept of ```Zone``` can be used, as a logical grouping of spaces, to ease data description (fro instance, heating system can be associated to a group of rooms, rather than to a specific floor/building...).

 ### Measures description